Diabetes My Way has launched!

 Doctors are confident the new digital platform has the potential to be a real game-changer, helping patients easily make big improvements to their lives.

-The Diabetes My Way website and app will be launched in July to coincide with Diabetes Prevention Week.
+The Diabetes My Way website will be launched in July 2019 to coincide with Diabetes Prevention Week.

 Dr Naresh Kanumilli, a Manchester GP, said: “This Greater Manchester service offers a unique opportunity for people to feel more confident about managing their diabetes by accessing the online information created by NHS experts in diabetes.”